 Where to stay

-Rome’s hotels range from the super luminous hotels to cozy little family-run establishments.
+Hotels range from the super luminous hotels to cozy little family-run establishments with different travel packages rome.
 The best rooms are centrally located and offer high-class comfort for value prices.

 Treading a fine balance between budget and style, the Beehive is centrally located.
 The hotel offers well-lit rooms with a modernist touch.
 Single rooms with a shared bath starts from $75 (the-beehive.com).